prakhar728/Smol_bet/docs/phase1.md

 ---

 ## **Parsing Bets**
-Detected posts are passed to the **Bet Parser Agent**, a NEAR AI Hub agent fine-tuned to extract key bet elements from plain text.
+Detected posts are passed to the **Bet Parser Agent**, a NEAR AI Hub agent fine tuned to extract key bet elements from plain text.
 It returns a clean JSON object containing everything needed to initiate a bet.

 Example output: